jmleroy/forest-symfony/README.md

 Step 3: Configure Routes
 ------------------------

-Add the route prefix to your routes by editing `app/config/routing.yml`:
+Add the Forest controllers to your routes by appending the following lines to `app/config/routing.yml`:

 ```yaml
 forestadmin_forest: